Ivanhoe (Vic.)

 Ivanhoe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 29 projects that may affect this region.
-Notable initiatives include the Austin Health Heidelberg Repatriation Hospital Redevelopment, Riverbend Ivanhoe, Ivanhoe Aquatic Centre Redevelopment Stage 2, and Austin Hospital Emergency Department Expansion.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 29 projects that may impact this region.
+Notable ones include Austin Health Heidelberg Repatriation Hospital Redevelopment, Riverbend Ivanhoe, Ivanhoe Aquatic Centre Redevelopment Stage 2, and Austin Hospital Emergency Department Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.